The minimum volume of subspace trades: Abstract

 \section{Abstract}

-A subspace bitrade of type $T_q(t,k,v)$ is a pair $(T_0,T_1)$ of two disjoint nonempty collections (trades) of $k$-dimensional subspaces of a $v$-dimensional space $F^v$ over the finite field of order $q$ such that every $t$-dimensional subspace of $V$ is covered by the same number of subspaces from $T_0$ and $T_1$.
-In a previous paper, the minimum cardinality of a subspace $T_q(t,t+1,v)$ bitrade was establish.
+A subspace bitrade of type $T_q(t,k,v)$ is a pair $(T_0,T_1)$ of two disjoint nonempty collections of $k$-dimensional subspaces of a $v$-dimensional space $V$ over the finite field of order $q$ such that every $t$-dimensional subspace of $V$ is covered by the same number of subspaces from $T_0$ and $T_1$.
+In a previous paper, the minimum cardinality of a subspace $T_q(t,t+1,v)$ bitrade was established.
 We generalize that result by showing that for admissible $v$, $t$, and $k$, the minimum cardinality of a subspace $T_q(t,k,v)$ bitrade does not depend on $k$.
+An example of a minimum bitrade is represented using generator matrices in the reduced echelon form.
+For $t=1$, the uniqueness of a minimum bitrade is proved.